She Loves Biscotti

 Chill the pudding for a minimal couple of hours.

 Congratulations!
-You’ve just made the best chocolate pudding recipe.
+You’ve just made the best homemade chocolate pudding recipe.

 Tips

 • There is always the possibility that the egg yolks and the cornstarch will create small clumps.
-If you want a perfectly smooth pudding, simply pass through a fine-mesh strainer.
+If this happens to you, simply pass the mixture through a fine-mesh strainer to obtain a perfectly smooth pudding.

 Can I use chocolate chips in this recipe?